addugger/magicdugger/README.md

 		</li>
 	</ul>
 </p>
-<p>The main thing I wanted to do with this homepage for now was just give a shoutout to a couple
+<p>The main thing I wanted to do with this readme for now was just give a shoutout to a couple
 	opensource projects I've been pulling from for this page:
 	<ul>
 		<li>First off, <a href"api.mtgdb.info">api.mtgdb.info</a> is a web service that returns